VitalPBX/vitalpbx_replica/README.md

 Are you sure to continue with this settings? (yes,no) > <strong>yes</strong>
 </pre>

+## Note

+If you want both servers to have the same settings in the Asterisk files, you must apply changes to both servers each time you make a change.<pre>

 <strong>CONGRATULATIONS</strong>, you have installed Replica Server in <strong>VitalPBX 3</strong><br>
 :+1: